13 Things You NEED To Know About Semen

 STIs can be transmitted through semen.

 "Yes, you can get STDs through semen," says Dr. Caudle.
-More specifically, the CDC reports that HIV, chlamydia, and gonorrhea bacterias are carried in bodily fluids like semen.
+More specifically, the CDC reports that HIV, chlamydia, and gonorrhoea bacterias are carried in bodily fluids like semen.

 "Yes, you can get STDs through semen," says Dr. Caudle.
-More specifically, the CDC reports that HIV, chlamydia, and gonorrhea bacterias are carried in bodily fluids like semen.
+More specifically, the CDC reports that HIV, chlamydia, and gonorrhoea bacterias are carried in bodily fluids like semen.

 7 of 13